-The award-winning UPR production team and Utah State University's Center for Persons with Disabilities presents Project Resilience, a yearlong storytelling project created for any of us hoping to find ways to bounce back, recover, and develop our mental abilities.
+The award-winning UPR production team and Utah State University's Institute for Disability Research, Policy & Practice, presents Project Resilience, a yearlong storytelling project created for any of us hoping to find ways to bounce back, recover, and develop our mental abilities.
 The stories found in the series hope to encourage social and personal resilience by introducing listeners to neighbors and friends who have experienced assault, personal loss, bullying, mental health challenges and other tragedies.

 We're working with local, state and national organizations to make public radio programs, distribute a podcast, provide tools for living, and create a resilience resource database.

 - Ideas for becoming more resilient can be found here.

 - Resilient parenting tips can be found here.